Deaf and Hard of Hearing Program Resources

 • Provide written announcements for test dates, assignments, and other important information.

 • Repeat questions from the class before responding, and repeat students’ answers from the back of the room.
-A student using a Hearing Assistive Technology device hears only what comes from the microphone, missing anything else that is spoken.
+A student using a HAT device hears only what comes from the microphone, missing anything else that is spoken.

 • Do not talk to the class at the same time you are having them read something.